 Sintered porous plastics innovation expert

 Sintered porous plastics are created using a combination of heat and pressure to bond the materials together.
-The objective is not to melt or change the main properties of the material, but to create a porous material suitable for the particular use.
+The objective is not to melt or change the main properties of the material, but to create a porous media where pore size and volume can be strategically manipulated to optimize your device’s performance.
+This could include functional capabilities such as wicking speed, wicking distance, filtration efficiency, flow resistance, and absorption speed and volume, among others.

-When designing a sintered porous plastic component, it’s critical to understand three key physical properties desired as they impact the materials and functionality of the part:
+When designing a sintered porous plastic component, it’s critical to consider three key physical properties which impact device function:

-- Pore size: Pore size defines the size of the voids in the porous media.
-Depending on the material and the amount of processing, pore size can range from very small to handle gases – to larger pores that can manage liquid materials.
-The pore size impacts wicking speed, wicking distance, filtration efficiency, and flow resistance.
+- Pore Size: the size of the voids in a porous media.
+Depending on the material selected, pore size can range from very small (< 1 micron) to quite large (up to 300 microns) depending on the device’s application.
+Pore size impacts key device functions such as wicking speed, wicking distance, filtration efficiency, and flow resistance that dictate its ability to effectively handle gases or liquid materials.

-- Operating temperature: Operating temperature defines the temperature range at which the final sintered plastic part will be required to operate.
+- Operating Temperature: the temperature range at which the final sintered plastic part will be required to operate.
+This application requirement will dictate what material options are available to you.

 |Polyethylene (PE)||5 to 250||25-60||180|